field class

 - Unsigned always takes precedence over the same size of signed integer type, whenever possible.

-, not signed.
+[0..127]will bestd::uint8_t, not signed.

 - Unspecified limits are assumed as

-. - LDtk 1.5.3 has a bug that if you don't specify the limits, it limits putting the value in
+-2147483648forMinand2147483647forMax. - LDtk 1.5.3 has a bug that if you don't specify the limits, it limits putting the value in

-range.- You can expand this by setting the limits yourself.
+[-32768..32767]range.- You can expand this by setting the limits yourself.

 - Still, it overflows for the limits out of

-, so there's no way to usestd::uint64_t
+[-2147483..2147483], so there's no way to usestd::uint64_tandstd::int64_tat the moment.

-LDtk array type | T when CAN'T contain nulls | T when CAN contain nulls |
+| LDtk array type | T when CAN'T contain nulls | T when CAN contain nulls |

-Integer | bn::span<const INT> | bn::span<const bn::optional<INT>> |
+| Integer | bn::span<const INT> | bn::span<const bn::optional<INT>> |

-Float | bn::span<const bn::fixed> | bn::span<const bn::optional<bn::fixed>> |
+| Float | bn::span<const bn::fixed> | bn::span<const bn::optional<bn::fixed>> |

-Boolean | bn::span<const bool> | bn::span<const bn::optional<bool>> |
+| Boolean | bn::span<const bool> | bn::span<const bn::optional<bool>> |

-String | bn::span<const bn::string_view> | bn::span<const bn::optional<bn::string_view>> |
+| String | bn::span<const bn::string_view> | bn::span<const bn::optional<bn::string_view>> |

-Multilines | bn::span<const bn::string_view> | bn::span<const bn::optional<bn::string_view>> |
+| Multilines | bn::span<const bn::string_view> | bn::span<const bn::optional<bn::string_view>> |

-Color | bn::span<const bn::color> | bn::span<const bn::optional<bn::color>> |
+| Color | bn::span<const bn::color> | bn::span<const bn::optional<bn::color>> |

-Enum (enum_name ) | bn::span<const ldtk::gen::enum_name> | bn::span<const bn::optional<ldtk::gen::enum_name>> |
+Enum (enum_name) | bn::span<const ldtk::gen::enum_name> | bn::span<const bn::optional<ldtk::gen::enum_name>> |

-Entity ref | bn::span<const ldtk:: | bn::span<const bn::optional<ldtk:: |
+| Entity ref | bn::span<const ldtk:: | bn::span<const bn::optional<ldtk:: |

-Point | bn::span<const bn::point> | bn::span<const bn::optional<bn::point>> |
+| Point | bn::span<const bn::point> | bn::span<const bn::optional<bn::point>> |

-is not necessary, as it always returns true
+For arrays, checking has_ is not necessary, as it always returns true.